Admission of Workforce Development and Career Readiness Students

 High school students taking credit courses at the college shall earn regular college credit.

-High school students may not displace adults but may be admitted to courses on a space-available basis.
 Once admitted, they shall be treated the same as all other students.
 The college shall not offer regular high school courses to high school students.
 High school students 18 years old or older may take courses at the college without approval of the local school system.

 Back to Top